Friday, November 19, 2021

 So, the big question - what can we do about them?
 Unfortunately, if you are one of the many women who will experience hot flashes, there doesn't seem to be anything we can do to completely avoid them.
 But there are things we can do to help reduce the frequency or intensity of them and ways to cope when they do strike.

 I recommend talking with your health care provider before starting any supplements or making any drastic dietary changes.
-They can help you decide what might work best for you and assure that you aren't taking anything that may react negatively with any medications you are taking. n
+They can help you decide what might work best for you and assure that they won't react negatively with any medications you are currently taking.

 For the first few years, my hot flashes were not bad at all.
 They happened infrequently and didn't bother me too much.
 Until they did.
 It seemed as if all of a sudden they were happening much more often.
 Several times a day.
 And they were more intense when they occurred.
 I started cutting back on caffeine and added sugars, and started taking Black Cohosh, Red Clover, and Evening Primrose supplements.
 This seems to be helping and my hot flashes are feeling less frequent and more manageable.